-4.2 Details the scope of work to be performed, work schedules, remuneration, and other terms and conditions that define the working relationship with subgrantees, subcontractors, or other cooperating entities as described in Section IV.2.
-Application and Submission Information, Project Approach to successfully execute the activities described in this FOA.
-(0 - 2 points)
+4.2 If applicable, detail the scope of work to be performed, work schedules, remuneration, and other terms and conditions that define the working relationship with sub-grantees, subcontractors, or other cooperating entities (e.g., key stakeholders as described in Section IV.2.
+Content and Form of Application Submission, Project Description, Organizational Capacity) needed to successfully carry out the activities as described in this FOA.
+(0-2 points)

-4.3 Demonstrates the ability and capacity to competently incorporate and manage the program administration requirements (i.e., staff safety, background checks, emergency preparedness plan, licensing requirement, and training plan) as detailed in Section VI.2.
+4.3 Provide plans, procedures and standards that demonstrate the ability and capacity to incorporate and manage the program administration requirements (i.e., staff safety, background checks, emergency preparedness plan, licensing requirement, training plan, governance and fiscal controls, staffing plan, technical assistance, monitoring, short-term training, confidentiality, and equal treatment for faith-based organizations) as detailed in Section VI.2.
 Federal Award Administration Information, Administrative and National Policy Requirements.
-(0 - 3 points)
+(0-3 points)